Generation Dead: Characters

 Phoebe Kendall ('Pheeble') is one of the main characters in the books, she is described as being a goth who is tall, has a thin slightly curved frame, with hazel/green eyes and long black messy hair.
 It is stated that her angular features make her face seem heart shaped.
 She is said to wear mostly all black clothing consisting of heeled boots and dresses or skirts.
 She enjoys bands such as 'The Creeps', 'Slipknot', 'The Killdeaths', 'Misfits', 'The Rosedales', 'Serphim Shade' and various other emo/goth bands.

-Margi is Phoebes best friend in the books.
-She is described as having short spiky pink hair with spiky bangs, having a short frame with large boobs and slightly chubbier body.
+Margi is Phoebe's best friend in the books.
+She is described as having short spiky pink hair with spiky bangs, having a short frame with large breasts and slightly chubbier body.
 She is described wearing much jewelry, namely multiple bangles and teardrop earrings, and it is insinuated that she wears fairly revealing clothing.
 She is also a goth.

-Adam is Phoebes and Margi's friend who is a member of the football team, he is described as having 'bulked up' over the summer as he used to have a little bit more chub, whereas now he is very tall(tallest on the football team) with a strong, broad V-shaped body and brown hair.
+Adam is Phoebe's and Margi's friend who is a member of the football team, he is described as having 'bulked up' over the summer as he used to have a little bit more chub, whereas now he is very tall (tallest on the football team) with a strong, broad V-shaped body and brown hair.

 Tommy is one of the 'living impaired' kids who is described as having cold dead eyes that are a pale blue colour and shaggy grey blond hair.

-Pete is described as a large football player who comes across as a type of antagonist, he is said to have light brown hair.
+Pete is described as a large football player who comes across as antagonistic, he is said to have light brown hair.

 Colette is an old friend of Phoebe and Margi, she is one of the 'living impaired' kids.

+Reception

 Sequel

 Two sequels to the novel, Kiss of Life and Passing Strange, have been released in 2009 and 2010 respectively.